Kei Nishikori – ATP #710 – Player Profile, Match Statistics & Bio

 The Japanese player's 2024 season featured quarterfinals at Tokyo and Canada.
 Hard results: 6-6.
 Nishikori controlled serve with just 0.12 double faults per game, backed the serve up well with 55% on second attempts, and dominated second serve returns at 51%.
 He captured one title at Helsinki Challenger.
 On the Challenger/ITF circuit: 12-2.
 He won 46% return pressure points, averaged 0.23 double faults per game, and won 61% on second serve return.

-Kei Nishikori played a shortened 2023 season (10 matches).
-He competed in just 10 matches during the season.
+Kei Nishikori played a shortened 2023 season (13 matches).
+He competed in just 13 matches during the season.
 He captured one title at Palmas Del Mar Challenger.
-Record: 8-2.
-Competing on hard: 8-2.
-He won 57% on second serve, saved 58% of break points, and won 35% on first serve return.
+Record: 10-3.
+Record on hard in lower tier: 8-2.
+He saved 58% of break points, won 56% on second serve return, and won 47% return pressure points.

 Nishikori reached a semifinal at Washington plus quarterfinals at Dubai, Rotterdam, and Tokyo Olympics in 2021.
 Clay results: 7-4.
 He went 17-10 on hard.
 He collected 3 wins against top-20 opponents.
 Nishikori maintained pressure winning 55% on second serve delivery, rarely erred with just 0.14 double faults per game, and capitalized at 53% on second serve returns.